Vampire Sisters: Production

-The film is based on the homonymous novel series by Franziska Gehm and is a production of Campbell + Wairimu + Plaster Film Productions, in co-production with Columbia Pictures.
+The film is based on the homonymous novel series by Franziska Gehm and is a production of Claussen + Wöbke + Putz Filmproduktion, in co-production with Deutsche Columbia Pictures Filmproduktion.
 The film was promoted by the FilmFernsehFonds Bavaria, the Film and Media Foundation North Rhine-Westphalia, the Film Promotion Institute, and the German Film Fund.

 Sequel

 A sequel, titled Vampire Sisters 2: Bats in the Belly (Die Vampirschwestern 2 - Bats in the belly), was released in October 2014 in German cinemas, but didn't land in Dutch cinemas until July 2016.